The twenties will soon be with us again …

 Editors and linguists often talk about how elements of the English language evolve over time as a result of social change, migration, technology and so on.
 Well, here’s one that sometimes has to change purely because of the passage of time.

 For the best part of a century, we had handy names for decades: the twenties, the fifties, the seventies – right up to the nineties.
-Of course, people began to associate them with certain trends in various spheres, such as fashion, music and social attitudes: the Roaring Twenties, the Swinging Sixties.
+People began to associate them with trends in fashion, music and social attitudes: the Roaring Twenties, the Swinging Sixties.

 The first two decades of the twentieth century (as with any other) didn’t lend themselves to handy labels: ‘the 1900s’ could be taken to mean 1900 to 1999, and ‘the 1910s’ has a certain awkwardness because its pronunciation – ‘the nineteen-tens’ – bears little relation to the names of its individual years.
 Later, though, people got used to omitting the ‘nineteen’ part in less formal contexts: hence ‘the twenties’ and so on.